 Rapids Camp Lodge is an easy to reach full service fly-out Alaskan fly fishing lodge with excellent home waters and one of the most diverse and exciting fly fishing programs in Alaska.
 Seasoned hardcore fly anglers appreciate the wide range of water the lodge frequents.
-This includes staples like the Moraine, Battle Creek, Contact Creek, Headwaters Creek and the American River.
+This includes staples like the Brooks, Moraine, Battle Creek and the American River.
 Other prolific “under the radar” rainbow and char fisheries mandate the use of their fleet of float and/or wheeled planes and sturdy walking legs.
 During the early and late season, the lodge concentrates on fly fishing for large rainbows in the “rapids” of the Naknek River near the lodge.
 Anglers typically employ spey rods and steelhead tactics to entice these supercharged rainbows that commonly run in the five to ten pound range.
 Spey tackle and instruction are available to all interested at no additional cost.

 The lodge features eight comfortable double occupancy rooms with private baths, a large friendly bar, two gourmet chefs, workout room, state of the art tackle and waders.
 With three Beavers, a turbine Otter, and handsome jet boats for the home water, Rapids Camp has endless options for all who visit.
 Whether you are after silvers or kings, massive rainbows on the spey rod, or a crack at wilderness rainbows that rarely see a fly, this is an operation that will keep you coming back.

 Rapids Camp Lodge is only seven miles up-river from King Salmon and just an eighty minute flight from Anchorage.